Bayan2019/03_fedex/README.md

 - Economic Success Criteria: Fedex will see a decrease in lost by at least 30%

 Proposed Plan:
-Grouping deliveries will allow to understand the characteristics of each group.
+Classification of deliveries will allow to understand the characteristics of each group.

 There was provided a big dataset or 3 604 175 package delivery records.